 On Saturday April 11, 2026, at Foyer Chez Line in Beresford, NB, Paul Kerry passed.
 He was 89.
 Paul was born at Pointe-Alexandre.
 He was the youngest of nine.
 His parents were Eva Noël and Joseph Kerry of Lamèque, NB.
 The Kerry’s are Irish.

 Paul was raised in Lamèque, NB with his brother and seven sisters.
-After Lamèque, he lived in North Tetagouche, Bathurst, Petit-Rocher, and Beresford, in NB.
+After Lamèque, he lived in North Teteagouche, Bathurst, Petit-Rocher, and Beresford, in NB.

 Paul had seven children with his first wife, Stella Blanchard.
-He is survived by his children Sharon, Vivian, Jeanne, Angelina, Linda and Donald.
+He is survived by his children Sharon, Vivian, Jeanne, Angelina, Linda and Donald, and his sisters, Nicole Hannan, Sr. Gabrielle Kerry r.j.m. et Lucie Kerry.

 For the past 17 years, Paul had his chum, his pet cat Peanut.
 Paul loved animals.
 For the past decade, apart from rocking his chum, he enjoyed feeding the birds and observing them.
 Paul was an avid reader and enjoyed identifying the backyard birds.
 During his farming days, Paul always had a dog.
 He loved all his animals, and never forgot his special horse, Prince.
 He loved his cows, his lambs and working the land.